JohnCOgilvie/johncogilvie.github.io/_pages/about.md

 Just try and tell me things like this don't just draw you in and make you want to understand, to hear what music moves them.

+# PhD Project
+There are a number of ideas I'm currently interested in for my project.
+As discussed above, they all centre around the concepts of trajectory design for cislunar applications.
+If any of the below projects touch on your research areas or you'd like to open a dialogue about them, I encourage you to get in touch via email (in the sidebar)!
+## Spacecraft Trajectory Design for Cislunar Space Traffic Management
+At the time of writing, there are 38 public and private missions planned to the Moon, in addition to those already there.
+This is to become a very congested region, and the space will have to be shared.

+Much of the cislunar STM research that has been done to date revolves around sensing and reactive management of cislunar events.
+An area that is less well studied is proactive design-based management; that is, can we define new constraints, trajectories, or design principles to design better transfers and cislunar behaviour to enable space traffic management?

+## Spacecraft Trajectory Design for Space Domain Awareness
+Along the same vein as the above, to manage a congested region, we need to be able to see it.
+Yet coverage of the entire cislunar region has been shown to be impossible using ground-based sensors.

+What does space-based sensing to enable coverage of the entire lunar region look like?
+Only certain sensors make sense to use and they will likely have to be cooperative, either with other space-based sensors or ground-based.

+## Off-nominal events in Cislunar Space
+Missed thrust events or thrust execution errors are more common than is often realised.
+In an environment as chaotic and unstable as the cislunar region, missing a maneouvre can be catastrophic for mission success.

+Robust trajectory design is already well understood, but can we expand or improve on this using other propulsion technology (low-thrust or hybrid-thrust)?
+How do we best accomplish remedial action in the case of an off-nominal event?

 References
 ------